goern/kebechet/README.md

 # Deploying the Bot

+By default the cronjob is suspended, if you have deployed everything and want to enable the execution of the cronjob: `oc patch cronjob kebechet -p '{"spec":{"suspend": false}}'`.

 ## Prerequisites

 A SSH key pair at `kebechet_github`, create it using something like `ssh-keygen -C "Kebechet's SSH key for GitHub" -f kebechet_github -N ''`.